riddhi-testcases/Shopify-application-prototype/README.md

 ## Features

-- Product listing with "Add to Cart" and "Save for Later" functionality
+- Product listing with "Add to Cart" and "Save for Later/Wishlist" functionality
 - Persistent wishlist using localStorage
-- Dedicated wishlist page with "Remove" and "Move to Cart" actions
 - Built with Shopify Polaris components for consistent UI/UX
 - Fully responsive design